 Any modern 3D graphics featuring OpenGL support will do.
 For Windows video card drivers that support OpenGL, visit the home page of your video card manufacturer.
 You should note that sometimes OpenGL drivers are provided by the manufacturers of the graphics chip instead of by the makers of the board.
-If you are going to buy a graphics card for running FlightGear, one based on a AMD/ATI Radeon or NVIDIA GeForce with an absolute minimum of 64 MByte, better 128 Mbyte might be a good choice.
+If you are going to buy a graphics card for running FlightGear, an NVIDIA GeForce card is recommended, as these tend to have better OpenGL support than AMD/ATI Radeon.
+256MB of dedicated graphics memory will be more than adequate - many people run FlightGear happily on less.

-To install the executable and basic scenery, you will need around 50 MB of free disk space.
-In case you want/have to compile the program yourself you will need about an additional 500 MB for the source code and for temporary files created during compilation.
+To install the executable and basic scenery, you will need around 500 MB of free disk space.
+In case you want/have to compile the program yourself you will need about another 500 MB for the source code and for temporary files created during compilation.
 This does not include the development environment, which will vary in size depending on the operating system and environment being used.
 Windows users can expect to need approximately 300 MB of additional disk space for the development environment.
 Linux and other UNIX machines should have most of the development tools already installed, so there is likely to be little additional space needed on those platforms.